 Installing an outdoor TV becomes useless if you’re not using the right set of outdoor speakers.
-First thing to pay attention before even thinking about buying some outdoor speakers is the level of noise in your backyard.
+The first thing to pay attention to before even thinking about buying some outdoor speakers is the level of noise in your backyard.
 Do you have loud neighbors?
 Are there any pets or kids making plenty of noise all day long?
 The minute you make an idea about the level of noise outside your home, you may continue.
-And this doesn’t mean buying, but doing a bit of research about the features and qualities that good outdoor speakers should come with.
+And this doesn’t mean buying but doing a bit of research about the features and qualities that good outdoor speakers should come with.

 What to look for in outdoor speakers?